• Laundry

 How to Save On Your Laundry Energy Bills

-Lowering your laundry bill is one of the easiest ways to save on energy.
-In this article we’ll explore over a dozen useful tips to reduce your energy bills almost immediately.
-But first you need to understand energy ratings.
+Lowering your laundry energy bill is one of the easiest ways to save on energy at home.
+In this article, we’ll explore over a dozen useful tips to reduce your energy bills almost immediately.
+But first, let’s start by understanding energy ratings.

 Understanding energy ratings

-Here’s how to calculate your machine’s yearly running costs: multiply your electricity rate by the washer’s kWh.
-So, as an example, if the electricity rate is 27c and the kWh’s are 580, the running cost is $156.60 a year.
+To estimate your machine’s annual running costs, multiply your electricity rate by the washer’s kWh rating.
+So, as an example, if your electricity rate is 30 cents per kWh and the washer consumes 580 kWh annually, your running cost would be approximately $174.00 per year.

-Dryers are one of the most expensive appliances to run.
-Thankfully there are a few simple tips you can follow to save on your energy bill:
+Dryers can be one of the most expensive appliances to run.
+Thankfully, there are a few simple tips you can follow to help reduce their energy consumption and save on your energy bill:

-• As always keep an eye out for the energy star rating.
+• Choose high energy star ratings: As always, keep an eye out for the energy star rating.
 Usually, though not always, more stars equal more savings.

-• Improve energy efficiency by emptying the lint filter after each load.
+• Keep the lint filter clean: Improve energy efficiency by emptying the lint filter after each load.

-• Use Mother Nature when you can: of course, the biggest savings of all is a clothes line.
+• Use natural drying methods: Use Mother Nature when you can.
+Of course, the biggest energy saver of all is a clothes line.
 It’s also the most eco-friendly.

 What you need to know about energy efficient washing machines

-A washing machine is a long-term purchase and be used almost daily for 10 years or more.
-So it’s important you choose an efficient machine suitable to your needs.
+A washing machine is a long-term investment, often used daily for 10 years or more.
+So it’s important you choose an efficient machine that suits your household.

-First, front-loading washers use up to 75% less water and up to 85% less energy than typical top-loaders.
+• Energy and water efficiency: Front-loading washers typically use less water and up to 50% less energy compared to traditional top-loaders.

 The final word

-By choosing an energy efficient dryer and washing machine, there’s lots of opportunity to save hundreds on your yearly energy bill.
-But it’s not all about the machine.
-Simple decisions such as using cold water or using a clothes-line on sunny days can deliver big savings, too.
+By choosing an energy efficient dryer and washing machine, there’s lots of opportunity to save on your yearly energy bill.
+But remember, it’s not only about the appliances themselves.
+Simple decisions like using cold water and using a clothesline on sunny days can deliver big savings, too.

 Some of our favourites on Energy Saving